Kāpiti businesses lead the way in fight for conscious consumerism - NZ Herald

 A growing Kāpiti business is fighting back against textile waste and its impact on the planet by creating an system to process textile waste in Kāpiti.

-The business is a passion project of Kāpiti resident Julia Scott, who is creating unique garments from textile waste sourced in Kāpiti under the label, The Fashion Warrior.
+The business is a passion project of Kāpiti resident Julia Scott, who is creating unique garments from textile waste sourced in Kāpiti under the label, The Fabric Warrior.

 "It's said our planet already has enough fabric on it to clothe the next six generations," Julia said.